igor-sb/bluprint/docs/source/getting_started.rst

   │   └── example_rmarkdown.Rmd
   ├── myproj                          # Python package of this project │   └── example.py
-  ├── myproj.Rproj                    # Rproj file for RStudio projects
   ├── renv                            # Project's R environment
+  ├── .gitignore                      # Files excluded from version control ├── myproj.Rproj                    # Rproj file for RStudio projects
   └── pyproject.toml                  # Python package configuration

 Python notebooks and code still work the same as in the Python-only project.
-R notebooks and code can load the configuration and data using {reticulate} and {here} packages that are pre-installed to the project's renv:
+R notebooks and code can load the configuration and data using {reticulate} and {here} packages that will be installed to the project's renv environment:

 .. code-block:: r